What is Sales Performance Management?

 How to ensure accurate forecasts

 To take control of this facet of your Sales Performance Management system, and avoid unexpectedly high incentive compensation expenses, you must ensure that you are always closing the books on time, without error.
 To achieve these aims, consider creating “what-if” scenarios that predict how much your company will make if your sales organization performs in certain circumstances.
-You can further ensure forecasting accuracy by conducting historical analyses, and by experimenting with new plans.
+You can further ensure sales forecast accuracy by conducting historical analyses, and by experimenting with new plans.

 Why is motivation important?